 - regional sites containing 4500 years of First Nations, Paleoeskimo and Inuit settlement in southern Labrador

-- late Thule and early historic Inuit villages in northern Labrador.
+- late Thule and early historic Inuit villages in Labrador.

 Outside Atlantic Canada, faculty have active interests in Europe and the Canadian Arctic.
 Research topics are also diverse, and include hunter-gatherer studies, historical archaeology, ethnoarchaeology and palaeoethnobotany.
 For more information check out our Faculty & Staff page to see what our professors are up to and our Graduate Student Profiles to see what their students are working on!